-If you have made it to this page it is because we have asked you to or you are interested in spinal rehabilitation and core stability.
+If you have made it to this page it’s because we have asked you to, or, because you are interested in spinal rehabilitation and core stability

-You can, of course, leave the care of your back entirely in our hands, however, it’ll take longer to get better and you may also feel that you’ve abandoned control of your problem.
-Far better, we believe, is that we all get it working well and then let you keep it that way.
-This is why Spinal Rehabilitation and improving your core stability is so important.
+You can, of course, leave the care of your back entirely in our hands.
+However, it’ll take longer to get better and you may feel that you’ve abandoned control of your problem.
+Far better, we believe, is that we all get it working well and then you keep it that way.
+This is why spinal rehabilitation and improving your core stability is so important to us.

 Rehab is an essential part of your recovery process.
-By strengthening, and more importantly, developing stability in your back, rehab helps prevent reoccurrence of your problem.
-Rehab involves specific exercises for your condition.
-These should be tailored to your own unique problem and may be shown to you by one of our practitioners (this is an area that our Sports Injury Therapists are all really strong on).
+By strengthening, and more importantly, developing stability in your back, rehab helps prevent re-occurrence of your problem.
+Rehab involves specific exercises for your condition which will be tailored to your own unique problem.
+They should be shown to you by one of our practitioners (and this is an area that our Sports Injury Therapists are all really strong on).
 However, the most important part of Spinal Rehabilitation is improving your core stability and this is covered here:

-Now, we’ll admit that a vast amount of rubbish is spouted about core stability, especially by those poorly trained blokes you sometimes meet in gyms.
-For many of them the terms ‘core function’, ‘core strength’, and ‘core stability’ have simply become chants delivered with no real understanding of what the words really mean.
-However, you will, every now and then, bump into one of them who has a profound understanding of these concepts and, if this is the case, ‘bind them to you with hoops of steel’.
+Now, a vast amount of rubbish is spouted about core stability, especially by those poorly-trained gym staff you some times meet.
+For many of them the terms ‘core function’, ‘core strength’, and ‘core stability’ have simply become chants.
+These are delivered with no real understanding of what they really mean.
+However, every now and then, you’ll bump into one of them who has a profound understanding of these concepts.
+If this is the case, ‘Grapple them unto thy soul with hoops of steel’.

 In our opinion the guru on core stability is man called Prof Stuart McGill.
-His lectures we’ve attended and books we’ve devoured, and we would argue that he is the leading researcher in the world on back stability.
-To give you a feel for what you are up against he talks about the following:
+I’ve attended his lectures and read his books and we would all argue that he is the leading researcher in the world on back stability.
+To give you a feel for what you are up against, he talks about the following:

 The unstable spine

-To give you an idea of why injuries occur whilst doing what seem to be easy tasks, such as bending over to shave or picking up the kids, Prof McGill uses the concept of an unstable spine.
-Bending over puts a relatively massive load through your low-back, a bit like like lifting a plank up by the thin end.
-His spectacular, and spectacularly painful, research shows that these daily tasks can cause your spine to ‘buckle’ if your spine isn’t working well or is unstable.
+To give you an idea of why injuries occur whilst doing seemingly easy tasks, such as bending over to shave or picking up the kids, Prof McGill uses the concept of an unstable spine.
+Bending over puts a relatively large load through your low-back.
+This is similar to lifting a plank up by the thin end.
+His spectacular, and spectacularly painful, research shows that these daily tasks can cause your spine to ‘buckle’.
+This happens if your spine isn’t working well or is ‘unstable’.
 This buckling causes joint injury, tissue irritation and loads of pain.
-What causes this to happen is a momentary dip in neural activation of some of the deep intervetebral muscles, leading to a slight uncontrolled rotation in one of the loaded spinal segments.
-His solution to this is to train the deep muscles to “stiffen the spine against buckling” and improve its stability leading to a stable spine, like this:
+What causes this to happen is a momentary dip in neural activation of some of your deep intervetebral muscles.
+This permits a slight uncontrolled rotation of one of your loaded spinal segments.
+This leads to joint injury and pain.
+His solution to this is to train the deep muscles to “stiffen the spine against buckling”.
+This improves its stability leading to a stable spine, like this:

 The stable spine